 Hello!
 I’m Luke Gattuso.
 I run the Media Lab at Luther.

 I kid.
 I’m kidding.
 I am a kidder.
-Our computer lab is full of new Apple Macintosh machines.
+Our computer lab is full of Apple Macintosh machines.
 This might worry those of you who use Windows based computers at home, but it shouldn’t.
 It’s easy to jump from one platform to another.
-In fact, I’m writing on a WIndows machine right now.
-But I digress.
+In fact, I’m writing on a Windows machine right now.
+Heck, maybe I’ll spice things up later and fire up a Chromebook.
+I’m a wild man.

 I have some personal web sites, all of which are woefully out of date: